Drisnel/Building-Canon-Character-Bots-for-Internet-Connected-LLMs/templates/en/original-script-template.md

 - emotional hesitation with no movement
 - repeatedly testing the same boundary without consequence
 - resetting intimacy, trust, or conflict progress after every scene
+- collapsing every scene back into the same relational beat while ignoring the bot’s other structural drivers

 Be specific to the character whenever possible.
+State what should happen instead if a pattern starts repeating.

 ---